Susan Borowitz: The Fresh Prince of Bel-Air

 The Fresh Prince of Bel-Air was an instant hit and won many awards for its comedy aspects.
 In addition to its 1993 NAACP's Image Award for Outstanding Comedy Series, it also won the Top TV Series at the ASCAP Film and Television Awards in 1994, in addition to many others.
 Rapper at the time, Will Smith, who went by "The Fresh Prince" kick-started his acting career by starring in the sitcom.
 Andy and Susan Borowitz wanted to relate Will's character as much to his personal life as possible.
 The show not only focused on comedy, but also the life lessons of race, class, and family.
 The Borowitzes wanted to be sure to highlight the race issue of blacks at the time, which is what inspired them to create the show in the first place.
 They hired black writers and crew members in order to be accurate in their depictions.
 The Fresh Prince of Bel-Air resulted in a change of pop culture with its popularity, influencing America on the vast lifestyles of all races.
 It also successfully started many careers for other African American people inspiring networks and writers to further incorporate lead stars as being African American.

 Out All Night

 Out All Night was co-created by Susan Borowitz, Andy Borowitz and Rob Edwards.
-The Borowitz's were also executive producers.
+The Borowitzes were also executive producers.
 The series starred Patti LaBelle and ran on NBC from September 1992 to July 1993.
 LaBelle played a former singer who owned an L.A nightclub and the show focused on her managing "Club Chelsea" and her friends’ involvement in her life.